Axel Kicillof: Debt dispute

 The president of Argentina's Central Bank, Juan Carlos Fábrega, advocated paying off the holdout creditors while Kicillof argued against it.
-It was Kicillof, reported Business Insider, who persuaded President Fernández de Kirchner to ignore the group of private bankers trying to strike a deal.
-Kicillof had asked President Fernández de Kirchner to reject a “deal between NML and private bankers — who may have purchased NML's bonds.”
-He called the deal “a scam with depositors' savings.”
+It was Kicillof, reported Business Insider, who persuaded Fernández de Kirchner to ignore the group of private bankers trying to strike a deal.
+Kicillof had asked Fernández de Kirchner to reject a "deal between NML and private bankers — who may have purchased NML's bonds."
+He called the deal "a scam with depositors' savings".
 Kicillof represented Argentina at the November 2014 G-20 Summit in Brisbane, Australia, where he called on member nations to adopt measures against vulture funds.
 The importance of “having sovereign debt process that is orderly and foreseeable” was ultimately adopted as Point 12 in the Brisbane G-20 Summit's 21-point declaration.

-In a March 2015 statement, Kicillof contrasted the holdout creditors with “normal creditors" and predicted that other “vulture funds” would materialize and cause further problems for Argentina in the future.
-Kicillof accused Judge Thomas Griesa, who had ordered Argentina to pay the holdout creditors on their terms, of making “a legal stew” that prevented Argentina from paying other creditors.
-Griesa's numerous rulings attempting to block bondholder payments were described by Kicillof as “absurd rulings with limited effects.”
+In a March 2015 statement, Kicillof contrasted the holdout creditors with "normal creditors" and predicted that other "vulture funds" would materialize and cause further problems for Argentina in the future.
+Kicillof accused Judge Thomas Griesa, who had ordered Argentina to pay the holdout creditors on their terms, of making "a legal stew" that prevented Argentina from paying other creditors.
+Griesa's numerous rulings attempting to block bondholder payments were described by Kicillof as "absurd rulings with limited effects".
 Citibank Argentina and numerous other banks both within and outside the U.S. had been improperly ordered by Griesa not to pay bondholders, and ultimately had the orders suspended or reversed by Griesa himself.

-Criticism

-A heterodox economist, Kicillof favors an import substitution model against free trade.
-He also denies a correlation between the supply of money in the economy with inflation and favor a trade surplus which he associates with better economic performance than a trade deficit.
-All these fringe positions are largely rejected by mainstream economists.

-Kicillof has been criticized for his alleged unwillingness to negotiate.
-Di Marco of La Nación stated that Kicillof's “economic team” was “anchored in the ideology of TNT economists who believed and believe that the state” should aim to establish a post-capitalist “revolutionary utopia.”

-In response to statements by Kicillof that vulture funds were at fault for the devalued Peso, Jorge Lanata observed that Keynes himself, Kicillof's hero, had mocked such analyses in 1923.
-Lanata wrote that Kicillof, who in 2006 had been “concerned about the deteriorating purchasing power of wages,” was now seemingly unaware that inflation had eroded Argentinians' purchasing power.
-Argentina has had extremely high levels of inflation during Kicillof's tenure as Economic minister.

-Aerolíneas Argentinas

-In June 2014, federal prosecutor Eduardo Taiano charged Kicillof with irregularities in the management of funds for the airport regulatory agency (ORSNA) while he was director of Aerolíneas Argentinas.
-Taiano was also investigating the airline's president, Mariano Recalde, saying that the two men had practiced systematic misappropriation.
-The charges were not admitted in court.